PaddlePaddle/Paddle/doc/design/ops/dist_train.md

 ## Abstract

-We propose an approach to implment the parameter server.
-In this approach, there is no fundimental difference between the trainer and the parameter server: they both run sub-graphs, but sub-graphs of different purposes.
+We propose an approach to implement the parameter server.
+In this approach, there is no fundamental difference between the trainer and the parameter server: they both run sub-graphs, but sub-graphs of different purposes.